Zombie-Lending in the United States -- Prevalence versus Relevance: Empirical Evidence on Zombie-Lending in the U.S.

 Table \ref{tab:Newbies_Z_v3_AB} documents the relation between zombie-lending and entry dynamics on the industry-level.
-Even though the prefixes of $\beta^{CM}_{BN}$ are counter to what theory would have predicted, the coefficients on the variables describing banks' behavior are consistent with the prevailing narrative.
-The negative coefficients on $BC^Z_{s,t-1}$ and $bank.dep_{s,t-1} \times BC^Z_{s,t-1}$ provide statistically robust evidence for industries, which have a larger share of total credit being granted to non-viable firms, experiencing less newbies entering the market subsequently.
-The period mismatch of one year between dependent and independent variables, establishes a chain of causality by asserting that banks' participation in zombie-lending drags on a industry's entrance dynamics.
-In the case of short-term debt, the effect amounts to a -2.3 percentage point lower share of newbies in bank-dependent industries for every percentage point in the share of new zombie-to-total industry-credit that has been intermediated by banks.
+Again, coefficients describing a statistically significant negative relationship between zombie-lending and entry-dynamics are not ample.
+However, the negative coefficients on $BC^Z_{s,t-1}$ in Model (1) and on $bank.dep_{s,t-1} \times BC^Z_{s,t-1}$ in Model (2) are consistent with the prevailing narrative.
+Industries, which have a larger share of total credit being granted to non-viable firms, experience less newbies entering the market subsequently.
+The period mismatch of one year between dependent and independent variables, allows us to establish a chain of causality by asserting that banks' participation in zombie-lending drags on a industry's entrance dynamics.
+In the case of short-term debt, the effect amounts to a -2.1 percentage point lower share of newbies in bank-dependent industries for every percentage point in the share of new zombie-to-total industry-credit that has been intermediated by banks.
 Moving over to longer maturities, we see a similar story.
 However, with the coefficient on $BC^Z_{s,t}$ turning statistically significant, the negative spillovers do not only affect the subgroup of bank-dependent industries anymore.
-The results hint at a general tendency across all industries to see less firms entering their markets with a rise in banks' previous period's engagement in zombie-lending relative to their total lending activities.
+The results hint at a general tendency across all industries to see less firms entering their markets ($\beta_{BC} = -0.041 \sim -4.1\%$) with a rise in banks' previous period's engagement in zombie-lending relative to their total lending activities.